Geodesy is the scientific discipline that deals with the measurement and representation of the earth.

-A vertical datum is an additional vertical reference for expressing the elevation of points.
-It is typically based on geoid or ellipsoid models.
+A vertical datum is an extra vertical reference for expressing the elevation of points.
+It’s typically based on geoid or ellipsoid models.

 Geodetic datums provide a basis for coordinate reference systems.
 For example, a geodetic datum based on an ellipsoid model of the earth’s surface allows to define geodetic lon-lat-height coordinates.
-The height coordinate may for example be computed with respect to the ellipsoid on which the lon-lat coordinates are defined (ellipsoidal height), or with respect to a geoid model (orthometric height), as shown in Figure 1, “Ellipsoidal versus orthometric heights”.
+The height coordinate may for example be computed relative to the ellipsoid on which the lon-lat coordinates are defined (ellipsoidal height), or relative to a geoid model (orthometric height), as shown in Figure 1, “Ellipsoidal versus orthometric heights”.

 Geodetic datums and the coordinate systems based on them are widely used in surveying, mapping, and navigation.

-There are many datums in use today, as the basis for even more coordinate reference systems.
+Many datums are in use today, as the basis for even more coordinate reference systems.
 Because referencing geodetic coordinates to the wrong datum can result in position errors of hundreds of meters, you need to be careful when converting between coordinates defined with respect to different datums.
 You can find more information on coordinate transformations in Transforming coordinates between geographic references.

-Geodetic datums are implicitly supported in LuciadRIA through the various coordinate reference systems that are supported.
+LuciadRIA implicitly supports geodetic datums through the various coordinate reference systems that it supports.

-The API reference provides all the necessary details in the modules
+The API reference documentation provides all the details in the modules

 When you create a model, you need a